SnehaEkka/advanced-analytics-optimization/README.md

 ## Business Impact & Interpretation

-- These optimization models demonstrate how data and analytics directly support operational and strategic objectives—from manufacturing throughput and promotional budgeting to procurement of essential supplies.
+- These optimization models demonstrate how data and analytics directly support operational and strategic objectives from manufacturing throughput and promotional budgeting to procurement of essential supplies.
 - Results facilitate scenario analysis, sensitivity testing, and communications with decision-makers for better-informed, evidence-based management.

 ## How to Use